 The Levator Scapulae

-The levator scapula, or as I will refer to it…levator scap, runs from the upper cervical spine (neck) to the scapula (shoulder blade).
+The levator scapula muscle attaches from the cervical spine (neck) to the scapula (shoulder blade).
 As you can imagine by the name, its main function is to elevate or lift the scapula.
 The plural of levator scapula is levator scapulae.
-So if you shrug one shoulder, you are activating the levator scapula.
+If you shrug one shoulder, you are activating the levator scapula.
 If you shrug both shoulders simultaneously, you are activating the levator scapulae.
-When the neck is fixed, the levator scap elevates and rotates the shoulder blade.
+When the neck is fixed, the levator scapulae elevates and rotates the shoulder blade.
 When the shoulder is fixed, it rotates and bends the neck to the side.
 Do it with me!
 Turn your head to one side then drop your nose towards your hip.
-Congratulations!!!
-You just used your levator scap!
+Congratulations!
+You just used your levator scapulae!

 2. Sleeping on your stomach with your head turned.
 As a chiropractor, I must say that sleeping on your stomach is the worst position for your spine in general because it increases the lordosis or extension of the lumbar spine which leads to back pain and, since you can’t sleep with your head in a neutral position face down, you have to turn your head one way or the other.
 This is where the levator scap comes into play.
 Turning your head and bending sideways into the pillow activates that muscle for as long as you’re in that position, thus causing a trigger point to form from overuse.

 There are a few easy ways to treat these dreaded trigger points.
 The first is moist heat.
 Applying moist heat to the back of the neck and top of the shoulders helps to relax the muscle tissue and stimulate blood flow to the affected area which promotes healing.
 Doing this for 15-20 minutes is all you need.
 After you heat, move on to stretching.
 As you can see in the picture on the left, to stretch the levators, turn your head away from the affected side and drop your nose toward the hip on that side.
 Apply light downward pressure as shown and hold for 6-10 seconds.
 You want to feel a light stretch without pain.
 If you feel pain, back off on the stretch.
 Make sure to stretch BOTH SIDES!!!
 If heat and stretch doesn’t seem to quite help enough, self-myofascial release is always a great alternative.
-As shown in the picture on the right, placing a tennis ball under the affected shoulder while lying down can help apply pressure to the trigger point which helps to release it.
+Placing a tennis ball under the affected shoulder while lying down can help apply pressure to the trigger point which helps to release it.
 You can also perform this technique standing against a wall.
 Doing self-myofascial release for 1-3 minutes on each side 3 times a week can help relieve chronic tension in these muscles.
 Lastly, seeing your chiropractor will definitely help relieve pain associated with these muscles.
-Not only can we do different myofascial release techniques, we will adjust the neck and upper back to make sure the spine is aligned and there isn’t added tension on the muscles do to misalignments of the spine.
+Not only can we apply different myofascial release techniques like dry needle therapy and Graston technique to increase blood flow and address densification in the soft tissues, but we will also adjust the neck and upper back to make sure the spine is aligned and there isn’t added tension on the muscles due to fixation in the spine.
 Also, the adjustment will relieve pressure and irritation on the nerve that innervates the muscles allowing them to function properly.
-At Pro Chiropractic, we also offer corrective care to restore the natural curvature in the neck and reduce forward head carriage that can irritate the levators.
+At Pro Chiropractic, we also offer corrective care to restore the natural curvature in the neck and reduce forward head carriage that can irritate the levator scapulae muscle.